ULGE51010 - LEAP German 1 (A1)

 - Co-requisite: If you are studying a Modern Languages Degree, either single or joint honours, please refer to relevant guidance about eligibility for LEAP units on your programme structure.

 - Taught during: Both semesters (September to May).

 - Timetable: Timetable for the course

 This course is for absolute beginners.
-It is designed for those who wish to attain a basic understanding of the German language covering four skills: listening, speaking, reading and writing.
+It is designed for those who wish to attain a basic understanding of the German language covering four skills: listening, speaking, reading, and writing.
 It aims to introduce students to the basics of language structure and the basics of German grammar.
-Students will also acquire limited vocabulary to be able to read simple texts and conduct basic everyday conversation in key areas of everyday communication.
+Students will also acquire limited vocabulary to be able to read simple texts and conduct a basic everyday conversation in key areas of everyday communication.
 The course provides students with a solid foundation for further language learning.